kamenAleksandrov/draw_steel_hero_smith/draw_steel_hero_smith_app_plan/bugs/Identified bugs and QoL to be fixed.md

 ## easy

-project points from background should be availavable?

 the notifications of saving and or the random displays that pop out of the bottom must be removed upon release

-need to add an icon.

 when clicking any field that accepts values in the creator the ap should not defopult to typing in the field

-cannot save the word of guidance in the features panel

 features that require a choise need to be noted

 recoveries must better show their value

-the A in ability cards sometimes is not colored properly

 chaging fury subclass must remove stormwight kits